gia-uh/leto/docs/guide.md

-# Welcome the LETO MVP user guide
+# Welcome to LETO's user guide

 This guide explains how to set up LETO and use its main application UI.